-Start by tracking Service Level Indicators (SLIs), key performance metrics that describe the usability for your offering.
-Once you have defined and are starting to track your SLIs, set Service Level Objectives (SLOs), your internal targets for each SLI.
-Your SLOs will determine your error budget is: the rate of acceptable failure.
-This error budget helps engineering teams intelligently make trade-offs between innovation velocity and reliability.
-Teams that are not using most of their error budget should consider moving faster and taking more risks, whereas teams that are using more than their allotted error budget need to slow down and focus on reliability.
+3. Determine your error budget, or the rate of acceptable failure.
+This helps engineering teams make trade-offs between innovation velocity and reliability.
+Teams that are not using most of their error budget should consider taking more risks.
+Teams that are using more than their allotted error budget need to focus on reliability.

 But it doesn’t stop there.